Timmiej93/clipDistanceControl/README.md

 If you want to implement this script on your map, please be sure to read the [Copyright](#copyright) section of this README.
 There are just a few simple rules that ensure that the origin of the script can always be found.

 **Adding the trigger shape**
+As an alternative to the section below, you can also import the 'clipDistanceControlTrigger.i3d' file that is included in this repository.
+This object already has all the correct settings, and only needs to be scaled to fit your needs.

 - Add a shape to your map.
 I'd suggest simply clicking '**Create > Primitives > Cube**' in the Giants editor menu.
 - In the Attributes window, change the **Scale X / Y / Z** values so the trigger is the desired size and tick the '**Rigid Body**' checkbox.
 - Go to the '**Rigid Body**' tab, and tick the '**Collision**' and '**Trigger**' boxes, and put '56031c2' in the 'Collision Mask' textbox.
 Click the button behind that textbox to verify the following numbers have a checkmark behind them: 1, 6, 7, 8, 12, 13, 21, 22, 24 and 26.
+-    **Experimental**: You can also try the value '7e00000' in the 'Collision Mask' textbox.
+Preliminary testing has showed that these values also work, and they should conflict with less other things.
+For verification, '7e00000' should match with bits 21, 22, 23, 24, 25 and 26.
+Please report your findings in [#3](../../issues/3).
 - Go to the '**Shape**' tab, and tick the '**Non Renderable**' checkbox.

 ## Add the script and proper settings